Board of Trustees

 Koforidua, Eastern Region, Ghana

-Millicent has more than a decade of experience as a social welfare officer with a specialty of working with vulnerable and exploited girls.
+Millicent has more than 20 years of experience as a social welfare officer with a specialty of working with vulnerable and exploited girls.
 Millicent served as the Deputy Program Manager of the Ark Foundation, Ghana’s first shelter for battered women and children.
 She managed the caseloads, new admissions, implemented the organization’s advocacy strategy plan, monitored state action including legislative policy, and was the Project Manager for Ark’s Community Awareness Program (CAP) where she facilitated training programs, represented the organization publicly at meetings and in the media, and networked with other NGOs and government agencies.
 Millicent also worked as a trauma counselor at Ark’s Crisis Response Center in Seben where she collaborated with staff to support children and women who were survivors of domestic or sexual violence.

 Millicent was Lead Coordinator of the following Ark programs: (1) Girl Power Project, which focused on ensuring the equal rights and opportunities of girls and young women in developing countries to ensure their full participation in the socio-economic and political development of society; (2) The Ambassadors Girl Scholarship Program (AGSP), a program funded by the U.S. President to enable educational opportunities for needy girls.
 Under Millicent’s leadership, 1000 girls were awarded scholarships in 10 different regions of Ghana; (3) Annual “16 Days of Activism against Gender Violence;” (4) Sexual Assault Awareness Week Campaign; (5) Evidence for Better Life Study (February, 2019), an integrated research study in collaboration with the University of Cambridge (UK) on violence during pregnancy.